 The beauty of digital merch is that you can offer it to fans anywhere in the world.
 Create some one-of-a-kind items for your online store.

-17. Video or board game
+23. Video or game

 Making a themed video or mobile game can be a really fun way to pass the time!
 Don’t feel like you can build your own?
-Games like Animal Crossing let you create custom designs, so fans can wear your gear in-game (maybe their villager can match a shirt for sale on your website!)
+Games like Animal Crossing let you create custom designs, so fans can wear your gear in-game (maybe their Villager can match a shirt for sale on your website!).